Article

 The hidden productivity gap

-Most organisations still rely on workflows built around manual coordination: version tracking, approvals, formatting and quality checks.
-These tasks appear operational, but they have strategic consequences-slowing down delivery, increasing risk and consuming resources that could be focused on growth.
+Most organisations still rely on workflows built around manual coordination: version tracking, approvals, formatting and citation checks, and quality assurance.
+These tasks appear operational, but they have strategic consequences, slowing down delivery, increasing risk and consuming resources that could be focused on growth.
+Whether impacting peer review coordination or revision tracking, each stage causes friction and increases the potential for delay.

 Even when individual tasks are automated, the overall process remains disjointed.
-Automation in silos does not solve the problem-it often shifts the bottleneck elsewhere, causing confusion and rework.
+Automation alone, when created in silos, does not solve the problem, but often shifts the bottleneck elsewhere, causing confusion and rework.

 Why automation alone falls short